chall32/chall32.github.io/_posts/2020-09-16-failed-to-expand-vmfs-datastore.md

 Doh!

 ## [Solved] How to Expand the Datastore
-So if we can't expand a boot drive datastore through the host web client, we are going to have to drop to the command line achieve the expansion.
+So if we can't expand a boot drive datastore through the host web client, we are going to have to drop to the command line to achieve the expansion.

 :warning: ***Standard disclaimers apply!
 Proceed at your own risk.
 Follows is for information only.
 YOU CONTROL YOUR DATA!
 Back it up first perhaps?*** :warning: